 To maximize the tested frequency range for the non-CA case the UL frequency range, as being smaller than the DL frequency range, need to be used as the starting point to calculate the uplink and downlink test frequencies.

-C.2.3.2 Determination of Low-, Mid- and High-Range for bands supporting asymmetric uplink and downlink bandwidth combinations
+C.2.3.2 Determination of Low-, Mid- and High-Range for asymmetric uplink and downlink bandwidth combinations

 The following procedure is used to determine the test frequencies for Low-, Mid- and High-Range for bands supporting asymmetric UL and DL bandwidth combinations.